-One of the best features to have in an ice fishing Sonar is a "Zoom", and there is none better than that of the Marcum Digital Sonars.
+One of the best features to have in an ice fishing Sonar is a "Zoom", and there is none better than that of the Marcum Digital Sonar.
 A Zoom feature enables you to have a magnified view of a selected portion of the water column.
 Note that when the ZOOM window is open, you can still view the entire water column on one of the other windows.
 Imagine that you are fishing for walleyes in 30 feet of water, and you are zoomed in on the bottom 5 feet.
 If a school of crappies comes through at 20 feet, you will be able to easily see them on one of the other windows, and quickly raise your bait to their level.
-The position of the ZOOM window is adjustable in one-foot increments.
-The ZOOM can focus on bottom (for detecting bottom-hugging fish), or at any level above bottom.
+The position of the ZOOM window is adjustable in one-foot increments, and can be moved so as to focus on the bottom (for detecting bottom-hugging fish), or at any level above bottom for suspended fish.

-The LX-9 also offers Auto Bottom Track Zoom that automatically zooms and locks onto the bottom, even when you change locations.
+The Marcum Digital Sonar also offers Auto Bottom Lock Zoom that automatically zooms and locks onto the bottom, even when you change locations.
 This is especially useful for if you are hole-hopping for bottom hugging fish like walleyes and perch.
-To access the Auto Zoom, press ZOOM, and then press the UP button until "A" (Auto) appears.
+To access the Auto Bottom Lock Zoom, press ZOOM, and then press the UP button until "A" (Auto) appears.
 It will appear after you pass "0" on the Zoom Window.

-The ZOOM feature on the LX-9 can be accessed in several ways depending on which sonar windows you have displayed on your dashboard.
-Having your LX-9 set at the factory default setting for a screen configuration will make it easiest to learn how to use the Zoom.
+The ZOOM feature on the Marcum Digital Sonar can be accessed in several ways depending on which sonar windows you have displayed on your dashboard.
+Having your Digital Sonar set at the factory default setting for a screen configuration will make it easiest to learn how to use the Zoom.
 It is highly recommended that you learn how the Zoom works while in simulator mode.
 Operating the Zoom is quite simple, and only requires the pressing of a few buttons to select the size and position of your Zoom Window.

-So, start by having the factory default screen (Flasher in center, Vertical Display on left, Vertical Zoom on right) open.
+Begin from the factory default screen open(Flasher in center, Vertical Display on left, Vertical Zoom on right).
 The area that is featured on the Zoom Display is indicated by the "Zoom Indicator Bar", a light blue bar on the right side of the Vertical Display.
 When you press the ZOOM button, a "Zoom Depth" window will appear at the bottom of the screen.
 This is where you set the uppermost limit of the Zoom Display by pressing the UP/DOWN buttons.
 When you have the desired depth highlighted, pressing ZOOM again will establish that depth as the top of your Zoom display.
-You will notice that the Zoom Indicator Bar will move up or down as you make these adjustments.
+You will notice that the Zoom Indicator

+Bar will move up or down as you make these adjustments.
 To set the size of what is shown in the Zoom Display, press MENU, and then highlight "Zoom Window".
 You can now select which size zoom window you want.